soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/what-the-sensitive-information-types-look-for.md

 ### Format

-The string "redis.cache.windows.<!--no-hyperlink-->net" followed by the characters and strings outlined in the pattern below, including the string "password|pwd".
+The string "redis.cache.windows.<!--no-hyperlink-->net" followed by the characters and strings outlined in the pattern below, including the string "password" or "pwd".

 ### Pattern

 - The string "redis.cache.windows.<!--no-hyperlink-->net"
-- Any combination of between 1-200 ????? characters
+- Any combination of between 1-200 lower- or uppercase letters, digits, symbols, special characters, or spaces
 - The string "password" or "pwd"
 - 0-2 whitespace characters
 - An equal sign (=)